Every so often, Social Security will contact you to conduct a review. There are three kinds of reviews you may get:

 Disability Update Report – This is a quick, short form they send to some people.
-They use this form to decide if they want to do a Continuing Disability Review.
-It only takes five minutes.
+They use this form to decide if they want to send you a full medical review or if they want to skip your review (most of the time they skip it!).
+It only takes five minutes to complete.
 It is often called the “short form.”

 Continuing Disability Review – This is a full medical review.
 They will look at your medical records to decide if you are still disabled.
 It is often called the “long form.”

-SSI Financial Redetermination – This is done over the phone.
+SSI Financial Redetermination – This is not a medical review.
+This review looks at your finances and living situation.
+It is used to decide how high your SSI check should be and if you are eligible for SSI.
+This is done over the phone.
 It is only for people on SSI (not SSDI).
-This is not a medical review.
-This review looks at your finances to decide how high your SSI check should be and if you are eligible for SSI.

 How Often Do I Get Reviewed?

 Financial reviews typically take place once per year.

 Medical reviews are more complicated.
 How often will you be reviewed?
 Can reviews come late?
 Can reviews come early?
 Will I be reviewed forever?
 Find out: When Is My Next Social Security Disability Review?

 Social Security has special policies that make passing a disability review easier than getting approved in the first place.
 They start by looking at the conditions you had last time they reviewed your case.

 💮 If this is your first review, they look at the condition or conditions you were approved for.